Rays vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- Oddsmakers have not set a spread for any of the Rays' last 10 games.
-In three consecutive games, Tampa Bay and its opponent have topped the over/under, with the average total established by sportsbooks in that span being 8.2 runs.
+- The Rays' previous 10 games have not had a runline posted by sportsbooks.
+In four straight games, Tampa Bay and its opponent have gone above the over/under, with the average total established by bookmakers being 7.9 runs.

 Explore More About This Game